KodyMillar/jubilant-octo-sniffle/tutorial.md

 ```

 `usermod` will modify an existing user's account.
-`-aG sudo` will append the sudo group to the user's group list.
+`-aG sudo` will append the sudo group to your user's group list.

 Now your new regular user should be in the sudo group.
 You can test this out by logging into your new user account: